Israel Approves Death Penalty Tribunal for Hamas Attackers

 The stalled negotiations follow an Israeli airstrike that killed Azzam Al-Hayya, son of Hamas' chief negotiator Khalil Al-Hayya.
 Palestinian sources confirmed to BBC News that Israel and Hamas had reached a deadlock in negotiations.
 Michael Eisenberg, adviser to the Israeli prime minister, described Hamas as 'an unrepentant terrorist group,' while Khalil Al-Hayya condemned the strikes as violations of the ceasefire.

-In another development, medical charity Doctors Without Borders (MSF) accused Israel of manufacturing a malnutrition crisis in Gaza.
+The Guardian also reported on the dire humanitarian situation in Gaza, with medical charity Doctors Without Borders (MSF) accusing Israel of manufacturing a malnutrition crisis.
 MSF's analysis found that severe restrictions on food and aid deliveries have led to rising levels of malnutrition among pregnant women, increasing premature births and infant mortality rates.
-According to The Guardian, MSF stated that malnutrition was almost non-existent before Israel launched its war against Palestinians in Gaza in October 2023.

 Meanwhile, Israel deported two pro-Palestinian activists who were detained after sailing on a flotilla carrying aid for Gaza.
 Saif Abu Keshek, a Spanish national of Palestinian origin, and Brazilian Thiago Ávila were taken from the Global Sumud Flotilla (GSF), which was intercepted in international waters near Crete.
 The rights group Adalah, representing the activists, stated that their detention was unlawful and accused Israeli authorities of ill-treatment during custody.